yomidevs/yomitan-mecab-installer/README.md

 # Yomitan MeCab Installer

-**Firefox currently doesn't work because I'm not sure if yomitan has an official Firefox extension id...
-If you know how to get this to work, please contribute!**

 Installs the files required to run [MeCab](https://taku910.github.io/mecab/) in [Yomitan](https://github.com/TheMoeWay/yomitan/).
 Python and MeCab have to be installed separately.